-In this video series, you will find instructions on how to replace the combination switch on Honda vehicles.
-The video clips in this guide were recorded on a 2015 Honda Civic but these steps will help Accord, CR-V, Odyssey, Pilot, Fit, Ridgeline, HR-V, Insight owners as well.
+In this guide, you will find instructions on how to replace the combination switch on Honda vehicles.

 Replacing the combination switch on a Honda takes about 1 to 2 hours and requires only a few basic tools.

-When you Honda combination switch goes bad you may notice one or more of the following.
+When your Honda combination switch fails you may notice one or more of the following.

 - Lights won't turn on or off

 - Turn signals not working or not canceling

 - Start by turning your wheel and make sure that they point straight forward.
 Turn off the ignition.
 Next, open the hood.

 - Disconnect the negative battery terminal and wait 15 min before you start removing the airbag.